 - Concurrent severe and/or uncontrolled medical disease that could compromise participation in the study

-- History of hypersensitivity to cyclophosphamide (CY), fludarabine (FLU), or IL-2
+- History of hypersensitivity to cyclophosphamide (CY), fludarabine (FLU), or IL-2, or to any of the rescue medications

 - History of or current immunodeficiency disease or prior treatment compromising immune function at the discretion of the treating physician